kubestellar/kubestellar/docs/content/v0.20/architecture.md

           groups from different placements are merged together.
         - If any of the matched Placements has ` WantSingletonReportedState` set to true, clusters are sorted in alphanumerical order and only the first cluster is selected for delivery.
+Note that setting `WantSingletonReportedState` in one of the placements that matches the object affects the behavior for all matching placements, those with matching clusters and those w/o matching clusters.
     -  If there are no matching clusters, the worker returns without actions and is ready to process other events from the queue.
     -  If there are matching clusters: